laravel-workflow/laravel-workflow.github.io/blog/2023-04-05-introducing-child-workflows-in-laravel-workflow.md

 Retries and Resumes in Child Workflows
 ======================================

 Child workflows inherit the same retry and resume features as their parent workflows, enabling developers to manage error handling and recovery more effectively.
-When a child workflow fails, Laravel Workflow will automatically attempt to retry the failed operation, following the configured retry policy.
+When a child workflow fails, Workflow will automatically attempt to retry the failed operation, following the configured retry policy.
 If the child workflow still fails after all retries have been exhausted, the parent workflow can also be configured to handle the failure accordingly.

 In addition, child workflows can be resumed if they are interrupted due to a system failure or crash.
 This ensures that the entire process can continue from the point of interruption without losing progress or requiring manual intervention.

 Conclusion
 ==========

-Laravel Workflow’s Child Workflows feature offers developers an effective way to manage complex processes by breaking them down into smaller, more manageable units.
+Workflow’s Child Workflows feature offers developers an effective way to manage complex processes by breaking them down into smaller, more manageable units.
 This enhances organization, maintainability, and reusability, making it easier for developers to build and maintain intricate workflows.
 With the added benefits of retry and resume features, child workflows provide a robust and efficient solution for managing complex processes in Laravel applications.